This seminar is open to the public.

 [ Seminar Website ]

-The International Economics Workshop (Economics 3530) covers a broad spectrum of recent theoretical and empirical research on international trade, capital markets, monetary arrangements, and sovereign debt.
-Examples of recent topics include the political economy of trade and income distribution, global financial adjustment, the international organization of production, and the effect of trade on growth, income distribution, and welfare.
+The Seminar in International Economics (Economics 3108) covers a broad spectrum of recent theoretical and empirical research on international trade, capital markets, monetary arrangements, and sovereign debt.
+Examples of recent topics include monetary unions, global financial adjustment, causes of recession, the international organization of production, and the effect of trade on growth, income distribution, and welfare.

 The Seminar in International Economics meets once a week during the fall and spring semesters and is attended by graduate students and faculty, mostly from the Department of Economics and Harvard Kennedy School.

 In 2021–2022, the workshop is chaired by Professors Pol Antràs, Gita Gopinath, Elhanan Helpman, Marc Melitz, and Kenneth Rogoff.